holly-cummins/holly-cummins.github.io/content/posts/draft--fashion-and-programming-ii/index.md

 Tech t-shirts look ridiculous with most of the trousers I own, apart from one or two pairs of jeans.

 Why can't I just wear what I want?
 Well, it means I'm not representing.
 And if I wear the clothes I feel _most_ comfortable in, I get told I look corporate.
-(This isn't a hypothetical; it happened a few weeks ago while I was in a conference hotel wearing my comfy home clothes, on an 'off day' between events.)
+This isn't a hypothetical; it happened a few weeks ago while I was in a conference hotel wearing my comfy home clothes, on an 'off day' between events.
+No malice was intended, I just ... did look kind of corporate.

 What's the solution?
 I don't really know.
 We need to focus on what women speakers say, not their shoes or t-shirts.